qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 12_ Logic Languages.md

 In the following section we consider Prolog in more detail.
 We return to formal logic, and to its relationship to Prolog, in Section C 12.3. ■

+2 Note that the word “head” is used for two different things in Prolog: the head of a Horn clause and the head of a list.
+The distinction between these is usually clear from context.

 ## 12.2 Prolog

 Much as an imperative or functional language interpreter evaluates expressions in the context of a referencing environment in which various functions and con- stants have been deﬁned, a Prolog interpreter runs in the context of a database of clauses (Horn clauses) that are assumed to be true.3 Each clause is composed of terms, which may be constants, variables, or structures.
 A constant is either an atom or a number.
 A structure can be thought of as either a logical predicate or a data structure.
 Atoms in Prolog are similar to symbols in Lisp.
 Lexically, an atom looks like EXAMPLE 12.4